 b) Dynamic Load Test Procedure

-The Contractor shall notify the at least two weeks prior to dynamic testing.
+The Contractor shall notify the Project Manager at least two weeks prior to dynamic testing.

-The Contractor shall submit a qualified testing Consultant and his experience to the for approval.
+The Contractor shall submit a qualified testing Consultant and his experience to the Project Manager for approval.

-The shall determine if the test is to be performed or if some pile waiting periods at the proposed site is required before a decision shall be made.
+The Project Manager shall determine if the test is to be performed or if some pile waiting periods at the proposed site is required before a decision shall be made.

-The shall establish a date for the tests and shall also determine the location of all piles to be dynamically load tested.
+The Project Manager shall establish a date for the tests and shall also determine the location of all piles to be dynamically load tested.

 c) Dynamic Load Test Procedure on Driven Piles